 The United States is second worldwide in coal production, generating 922 Million tons of coal in the 2012/2013 period representing approximately 13% of global coal production.
 It is also the second biggest coal consumer.
 US consumption of coal is estimated at 11% of the world's total usage, and nearly 37% of the nation's electricity production depends on coal.
 The US also has the world's largest coal reserves, measuring in at approximately 237 billion tons.

 China has been the biggest coal producer in the past three decades.
 China produced nearly 3.7 billion tons of coal in 2013 representing 47% of global total coal yield.
 The country also consumes more than half of the world's total coal consumption.
 China is the third worldwide as relates to coal reserves, with an estimate of 114.5 billion tons per December 2012 statistics.
 It is estimated that China uses half of its coal for power generation, which accounts for over 80% of the country's electricity production.

 Coal is proving critical in the world's energy growth.
-The need for coal is ever increasing, and ever larger percentages of electricity produced in the world is becoming reliant on power plants that use the resource.
+The need for coal is ever increasing, and ever larger percentages of electricity produced in the world are becoming reliant on power plants that use the resource.
 Regardless of the enormous distribution of coal reserves worldwide, these amounts are proving to not be enough.
 Furthermore, the ecological harms that come as a result of activities related to coal activities are grave matters and, thus, proper actions have to be taken.
 Consequently, it is essential for governments to discover innovative technologies for improved mining and coal processing, while also taking into account efficiency and the importance of environmental sustainability.
-It is paramount for policy makers come up with long-lasting technological solutions that look into future, hence putting the coal sector on a path that would allow it to respond better to future global challenges.
+It is paramount for policymakers come up with long-lasting technological solutions that look into future, hence putting the coal sector on a path that would allow it to respond better to future global challenges.

 The Top 20 Coal Producers In The World

-|Rank||Country||Coal production (million tonnes)|
+|Rank||Country||Coal Production (million tonnes)|